 There are ALSO helpful points from visitors who've added to the positive parenting blog.
 (It's really more of a forum than a personal blog.)
 Please add your own!
-Go to the "YOUR STORIES" tab on the left side of this page.
+Click here to contribute.
 You can also read updates by clicking on the orange box in the center of this page above.

 The thoughts and information you find here aren't meant to take the place of therapy or other professional help with child-rearing, and you also might not agree with me at times.
 My goal is just to get the conversation going.
 I'd love it to be the reason why parents put just a little more thought into this role we've been blessed with...

 ...and ultimately become better equipped to do the best job possible!